Most recently updated: 28/01/2021

 Robert fitz Martin was the West English son of a Norman knight (called Martin de Tours) who came to England with William I during the Conquest.
 He supported Henry I in his military campaigns in Wales, and became the first Lord of Cemais; giving him jurisdiction over the central northern cantref of what was to become Pembrokeshire—the Anglo-Norman administrative division of an increasingly multilingual and multiethnic (and increasingly divided) Celto-Germanic region of Wales.

-The land around Pembroke in the south became largely English-speaking, populated by Anglo-Saxons, Anglo-Normans, Norse Vikings, Welsh, Irish, and Flemings; while Cemais remained Welsh-speaking and was populated mostly by indigenous Welsh, but with an Anglo-Norman ruling class—and with significant periodical communities of Irish; notably (in Mynachlogddu) in Cwmcerwyn, or Cwm Garw, according to George Owen, writing in the early 1600s.
+The land around Pembroke in the south became largely English-speaking, populated by Anglo-Saxons, Anglo-Normans, some Norsemen, Welsh, Irish, and Flemings; while Cemais remained Welsh-speaking and was populated mostly by indigenous Welsh, but with an Anglo-Norman ruling class—and with significant periodical communities of Irish; notably (in Mynachlogddu) in Cwmcerwyn, or Cwm Garw, according to George Owen, writing in the early 1600s.

-Although the St Dogmaels monks came from France initially (presumably thus speaking Latin and French) novices were soon recruited locally from North Pembrokeshire and Ceredigion.
+Although the St Dogmaels monks came from France initially (presumably thus speaking Latin and French or possibly Breton) novices were soon recruited locally from North Pembrokeshire and Ceredigion.
 The abbey took its name from Dogmael or Dogfael, a 6th-century Welsh saint.
-Reputedly the cousin of St David—Wales’s patron saint—little else is known about Dogmael except that he requested his followers bathe daily in the Teifi river, whatever the weather—which sounds unpleasant.
+Reputedly the cousin of St David—Wales’s patron saint—little else is known about Dogmael except that he requested his followers bathe daily in the Teifi river, whatever the weather—which sounds unpleasant to me.
 The order at the abbey followed the teachings of the similarly hard-line Bernard of Tiron, a Benedictine purist who founded his own religious community in rural France after becoming disillusioned with the luxurious standard of living enjoyed by established French monasteries.
 One hopes he might have approved of the new abbey’s location, at least.
 (And the standard of living at St Dogmaels Abbey would not be accused of equating to luxury for a good while yet.)

-St Dogmaels was the only Tironensian abbey in Wales (and there were to be none in England).
-It’s believed that Fitzmartin chose the site deliberately because he thought it was the location of a former Celtic Christian “clas” which was known to have been raided by vikings a few centuries previously.
-Perhaps the dedication, as well as the location, was borrowed from the previous holy order.
+St Dogmaels was the only Tironensian abbey in Wales (and there would be none in England).
+It’s believed that Fitzmartin chose the site deliberately because he thought it was the location of a former Celtic Christian “clas” which was known to have been raided and destroyed by Danish vikings in 987 AD.
+Perhaps the dedication, as well as the location, was borrowed from the previous holy order; but even the first abbey would have been operational centuries after St Dogmael’s death.

-What later became the parish church was also likely to have been a chapel or a monastic cell of some kind before it served as a place of worship; but no written record indicates its genesis, so the details remain frustratingly elusive.
+What later became the parish church, still situated by Cwmisaf, was also likely to have been a chapel or a monastic cell of some kind before it served as a place of public worship; but no written record indicates its genesis, so the details remain frustratingly elusive.
 E. T. Lewis speculates it may have been a 14th century oratory (a sort of private chapel) built by the abbot of St Dogmaels long after the abbey acquired the land.
 Of the other three chapels recorded in the area prior to the Reformation (identified by E. T. Lewis as Capel Cawey, Capel Bach Cwmgarw, and Capel Silin Cwmcerwyn) only scant ruins remain.

 The centuries following the founding of the abbey in St Dogmaels saw much conflict in Pembrokeshire, including numerous attempts by the Welsh to take back control of Cemais (and the rest of the region) from the Norman Lords.
 References to Mynachlogddu are few.
-King Edward I refers to the “Manor of St Dogmael” (a synonym for Nigra Grangia) in a letter to Burgo de Neville, his “Justicia” in West Wales, in the context of making sure the revenues from reclaimed lands ended up going to the rightful(!) people.
+In the late 1200s King Edward I refers to the “Manor of St Dogmael” (a term synonymous for or at least including Nigra Grangia) in a letter to Burgo de Neville, his “Justicia” in West Wales, in the context of making sure the revenues from reclaimed lands ended up going to the rightful(!) people.
 Gerald of Wales described the “rivers Cledheu” in his Descriptio Cambriae (1193) as rising in the Preselau; but alas he began his description of the Eastern branch (Y Cleddau Ddu) at “Lahaden”, about 8 miles downriver of Afon Wern.
 Gerald travelled through Cemais in 1188 with Baldwin, Archbishop of Canterbury, gathering support for the Third Crusade, and picking up strange tales about man-eating toads, &c.
-He even spent the night in St Dogmaels Abbey on his last day in Pembrokeshire; but alas there is no record of him ever visiting Mynachlogddu.
+He even spent the night in St Dogmaels Abbey on his last day in Pembrokeshire (where he was “handsomely entertained” by Prince Rhys); but alas there is no record of him ever visiting Mynachlogddu.

-Amusingly, though perhaps unsurprisingly, the first written descriptions of the land around Cwmisaf come not from a scholar, nor from a travel writer, but from an audit of church land conducted remotely—from the Holy See in Rome—for the purpose of raising money for a crusade against the Saracens in the Holy Land.
+Amusingly, though perhaps unsurprisingly, the first written detailss of the land around Cwmisaf come not from a scholar, nor from a travel writer, but from an audit of church land conducted remotely—from the Holy See in Rome—for the purpose of raising money for a tenth crusade against the Saracens in the Holy Land, which never really materialized.
 The references occur in the “Taxatio Ecclesiastica Angliae et Walliae Auctoritate” ordered by Pope Nicholas IV and dating to 1291.
-This document (in translation, courtesy of Emily Pritchard) mentions Mynachlogddu explicitly (and perhaps Cwmisaf, implicitly) for the first time:
+This document (in translation, courtesy of Emily Pritchard) mentions Mynachlogddu explicitly (and perhaps the land at Cwmisaf, implicitly) for the first time.
+Although the exact term used there is “Capella de Nigra Grangia”, Pritchard translates it as follows:

 “The Abbot of St. Dogmaels hath the town of St. Dogmael with its appurtenances; namely Crugau Gryffydd Mynachlog Ddu five carucates of land with rents of three mills for grinding and one fulling mill.”